Skip to main content

 Drawing Fundamentals

 Develop your visual perception and drawing skills, which are essential for a productive artist to communicate ideas effectively, swiftly and efficiently.
-You are guided through a range of drawing exercises, including figure drawing, environment drawing and still life.
-These exercises develop your observational drawing abilities, allowing you to build on your artistic skills and range of techniques using a variety of traditional tools.
+Drawing exercises will help develop your observational drawing abilities, allowing you to build on your artistic skills.

 This is a 30-credit module.